 My degree took six years instead of the traditional three because I opted to study part-time.
 This meant I could gain financial support, so I avoided accruing hefty student debts.
 I kept my part-time job, and this funded all of my weekends at The Pink Toothbrush (90% of the weekends in a year), and several trips down to Brighton to see my friend John, who was studying at Sussex University.
 I’ve managed to squeeze a lot of living and laughing in between my deadlines and work schedule, but there were times when I genuinely thought I might implode from the stress of it all.

-These were dark days.
-I was not prepared for the crippling loneliness of being an Open University Student.
-My ‘days off’ were actually days on the books, on the laptop, on the edge of sanity, trying to cram in as much information as my little walnut brain could take.
+I was not prepared for the loneliness of being an Open University Student.
+My ‘days off’ were actually days on the books, on the laptop, trying to cram in as much information as my little walnut brain could take.
 There were days when I’d stare blankly at my laptop screen, silently willing my grey matter in to action.
-It wouldn’t respond and the frustration was ridiculous; I’d panic, talk in a gibberish rage to my Mum, then run upstairs to cry for a solid thirty minutes.
-I’d snot out all the fear, have a pep talk with my reflection, then return to the laptop to write like a beast.
+It wouldn’t respond and the frustration was ridiculous.
+I’d panic, talk in a gibberish rage to my Mum, then run upstairs to cry for a solid thirty minutes.
+I’d snot out all the fear, have a pep talk with my reflection, then return to the laptop to write.

-Fortunately, encouraging emails from tutors and student forums bursting with similar ‘I CAN’T DO IT, HELP ME!’ messages reassured me that it was normal to feel paralysed and lonely when deadlines approached.
-(I also discovered that power naps were the ultimate ally on deadline days, and this made the crying/snot less frequent).
+Fortunately, encouraging emails from tutors and student forums bursting with similar ‘I CAN’T DO IT, HELP ME!’ messages reassured me that it was normal to feel paralised and lonely when deadlines approached.
+I also discovered that power naps were the ultimate ally on deadline days, and this made the crying/snot less frequent.

 I have always relied on literature to help me process things.
 I cite Roald Dahl’s Matilda as one of my earliest and closest friends (I’ll allow a 10 second laughing break here).
-She knew books weren’t for ‘boffins’ (classic year six banter) and that your mind is an immensely powerful instrument that needs to be tuned, and re-tuned with all kinds of new information.
+Matilda/Dahl knew that the mind was an immensely powerful instrument that needs to be tuned and re-tuned with all kinds of new information.
 It’s this desire to devour the written word which made me choose The Open University and why, despite my initial traumatic entry into higher education, I never gave up.